jiegec/ctf-writeups/2025-09-12-fortid-ctf-2025/michael-scottfield.md

 p.interactive()
 ```

 It works locally with Python 3.8/3.10/3.11/3.12/3.13 since the indices are probed dynamically.
 If we can't probe the Python version remotely, we can try different indices from common Python versions.
+If the lenght limit is smaller, we can reduce the length further by finding shorter way to compute the integers, e.g. defining `T:=True`.

 ### Use pdb module